RobPavey/wikitree-sourcer/docs/dev_notes/regeneralize_data_design.md

 ### Ancestry

+- Has a `generalizeDataGivenRecordType` function used after user selects record type
+- This is passed into `addBuildCitationMenuItems`
+- This `generalizeDataGivenRecordType` seems to duplicate a lot of `generalizeData`

 - https://www.ancestry.com/search/collections/61311/records/2913
   - Prompts for record type, does have an alternate value for gender but it is identical to main value
 - https://www.ancestry.com/search/collections/7163/records/39054256